tuffy/python-audio-tools/docs/programming/source/audiotools_player.rst

    A tuple of :class:`AudioOutput`-compatible classes of available output types.
-   As with ``AVAILABLE_TYPES``, these are classes that are available to audiotools, not necessarily availble to the user.
+   As with ``AVAILABLE_TYPES``, these are classes that are available to audiotools, not necessarily available to the user.

 ================= =================
 Class             Output System